microsoft/vscode-iot-workbench/docs/esp32/esp32-state.md

 3. The IoT DevKit reboots and starts running the code.

-## Monitor DevKit State in Browser
+## Monitor Wifi information in Browser

 1. Open `web\index.html` in browser.
 2. Input the Function App name you write down.
 3. Click connect button.
-4. You should see DevKit state in a few seconds.
+4. You should see wifi information in a few seconds.
 ![web page](media/devkit-state/devkit-state-function-app-name.png)

-## Control DevKit User LED
+## Restart Esp32 Device

 1. Click User LED or RGB LED on the web page
 2. You should see the state of the leds changed in few seconds